Thirty-four-year-old Steven Ryan is a barber by trade, but he has recently turned his sights to snail farming.

 As snail farming ticked all the boxes, Steven didn’t have to think twice about his new career path after twelve intensive months of research.

-With a sizeable market for Escargot available, the rest is now history, as Exclusive Escargot was born.
+With a sizeable market for Escargot, the rest is now history, as Exclusive Escargot was born.

 Fuelled with ambition, Mr. Ryan decided to learn a little more about what the enterprise entailed and emerging into the market.